Everyone Loves

 Support multiple playstyles and paths

-Keep the park feeling realistic, dense, and readable, with clear landmarks and quick decision loops
+Keep the map feeling realistic, linear, and readable, with clear landmarks and quick decision loops

 Deliver memorable traversal payoff using the Sky Drop tower as a set piece